Million Dollar Legs (1939 film)

 Million Dollar Legs is a 1939 American comedy film starring Betty Grable, Jackie Coogan, John Hartley and Donald O'Connor.

 The film has no relation to the W. C. Fields movie from seven years earlier also entitled Million Dollar Legs.

-Plot
+Plot synopsis

+Freddie Frye, the charming student body president of Middleton College, is struggling to find ways to impress his ex-girlfriend Susie so that she will get back with him.
+The college is heavily controlled by its rich donors, who only allow traditional sports to be played.
+Despite this Freddie tries his best to start a rowing team at the college and gets into a conflict with the school administration for his rebellious ways.
+The team finally has to face down State University as a final test to their skills.